 Well-known companies such as BMW, Hyundai, and Nestle are known for using FDM in their processes.
 This is in rapid prototyping to create protypes quickly to measure their effectiveness.

 Advantages and Disadvantages of FDM

 - FDM is a cheap and accessible 3D technology.
-This makes it easy for hobbyists to get into 3D printing and additive manufacturing using fused deposition modeling.
-It is therefore the most commonly used rapid prototyping technology due to its ease of access.
+This makes it perfect for beginners to 3D printing.
+It’s also the most commonly used rapid prototyping technology due to its ease of access.